Battlefield 2042 is rumoured to be going free-to-play, but is there any validity to this theory?

-Battlefield 2042 is not a free-to-play game, despite the absolutely insane state that the game released in.
+Battlefield 2042 is not a free-to-play game currently, despite the absolutely insane state that the game released in.
 No, they dared actually charge for this rubbish.
 It's so a messed up that Electronic Arts have been under constant fire since the game dropped.
 It is buggy, lacks content, is broken, and just simply doesn't feel like a Battlefield game.
 There's no wonder that people are angry, and wondering whether Battlefield 2042 will take the leak to a free-to-play model.

 What was unbelievably surprising about Battlefield 2042 was the fact that it didn't come out with a Warzone-style free-to-play mode.
 After all, it had both Portal Mode and Hazard Zone, both of which could have been worked into a standard-issue long-form free-to-play title.
 We would have preferred they made this out of Portal, as Hazard Zone sucks, and the standard Battlefield experience was never going to be made free-to-play.